teadur/zonescan/README.md

 # Zonescan

 zonescan - Zone Scan
-simple cli utility to scan whole zone for running services
+simple cli utility to scan provided list of domains for running services

-TOOD:
+## TODO:
-*take file(csv) as input.
+*take file(txt/csv/zonefile) as input.
-*take file(zonefile) as input (parse zonefile)
-*resolv domains inside input
-*try to access resolved domain via http(s) and record the response_code *find / add other services to check for
+*try to access resolved domain via http(s) and record the response_code *figure out if domain is dnssec signed
+*find / add other services to check for
 *output domain lists from results
 *output statistics of the results